Innovative Solutions for Ear Health

 A Study on the Effect of acetic acid ( vinegar 2%) on Chronic Suppurative Otitis Media Using a Specially Designed Pipette.

-To be Presented by dra Palmira Kuatoko at CEORL-HNS 2026 in Gotheburg April 25-29 2026
+Presented by dra Palmira Kuatoko at CEORL-HNS 2026 in Gotheburg April 25-29 2026

 by Palmira Kuatoko , Dalma'cia Chitungo , Joaquim Ngimbi , Lu ́cia Anto ́nio , Kristian Riesbeck , Tuula Pelkonen , Åke Reimer.